bayganik/Nez-card-game-example/README.md

 # Nez ECS Framework Sample
-This is a simple soliture card game to show how to use NEZ frame work.
+This is a simple solitaire card game to show how to use Nez frame work.
 This ECS Framework specifically made for C# and Monogame. https://github.com/prime31/Nez

+Nez emulates Unity 3d in using game components.
+I worked with Monogame, then went to Unity, and now came back to Nez because I like the simplicity of working with Nez on 2D games.

 I like separation concerns when using ECS.
 So I choose to update my components using a System.
 You will find most examples of NEZ to be using updates inside Components.
 I don't like that.
 NEZ is flexible enough to allow you to choose which way to go !!